bshelton141/LACare-DataSciencePlatform-RFP-Demo2/README.md

 - Data Visualization
 - Model Testing and Validation

-If capable, vendors are encouraged to demonstrate their solutions' abilities to run the same models in a GUI/drag-and-drop type modeling environment.
+If capable, vendors are encouraged to demonstrate their solutions' abilities to run the same models and produce similar outputs in a GUI/drag-and-drop type modeling environment.